 Living As An Expat in Belize

 If you’re looking for a place to live or to retire that’s just like back home, only better; for a United States or a Canada on the cheap; for Florida with ruins, reefs and rum, you may get a rude awakening when you move here.
 Because Belize isn’t just like the U.S. or Canada.
-It does have world-class rum at economical prices, awe-inspiring ruins, hot women and music, the beautiful Caribbean sea and much more.
+It does have world-class rum at economical prices, awe-inspiring ruins, beautiful women and music, the Caribbean sea and Belize Barrier Reef and, much more.

 But the rules are different.
 The people who make and enforce the rules are different.
 Sometimes there are no rules.
 Sometimes there is a set of rules for you, and a different one for everyone else.
 Just about every expat resident of Belize has some story to tell about problems he or she faced in adjusting to life in Belize – or, in not adjusting.
 Let’s look at some of the differences, and what they mean to you as a potential resident or retiree.